Acting Skills are Life Skills.

 Just like any machine, if one part is broken or not working to its full potential, collaboration in a drama class can fall apart.
 By teaching accountability through exercises, scenes, and games, drama teachers have the unique advantage of teaching students the importance of their roles in a project.
 Students realize that if they are not pulling their weight, the story falls apart.
 This teaches kids that they are important and their work is necessary for the success of the team.

-At ASC we create an environment that encourage bold choices and risk taking.
-I always start each class with the kids discussing what might deter them from making bold choices.
+At ASC we create an environment that encourages bold choices and risk taking.
+I always start each class by having my young performers discuss what might deter them from making bold choices.
 Once they have voiced their concerns and fears, we write a contract for the class which sets up the rules that the class will support all choices in a positive, encouraging manner.
 The kids respect this contract because it helps remind them that they are in a safe place.
 Because they created the environment, they tend to honor the boundaries set by the group.